 CBT (Cognitive Behavioural Therapy) is an evidence-based approach to psychological health that has a wealth of research to validate its methods.
 It is a talking therapy that looks at unhelpful patterns of thinking and behaviour which can be modified.
 It is a practical approach that focuses on current problems.

-My practice is spread between central London on Mondays and Tuesdays.
-And my Bath Practice is from Wednesdays to Fridays.
+My practice is located in Bath.
+Appointment days are currently on Wednesdays and Fridays.
 See my venues page for more details and directions.